pinecone-io/go-pinecone/README.md

 ```

 **Create a pod-based index**
-The following example creates an index without a metadata
+The following example creates a pod-based index with a metadata configuration.
+If no metadata configuration is
-configuration.
-By default, Pinecone indexes all metadata.
+provided, all metadata fields are automatically indexed.

 ```go
 package main